All Pacific Herbs products have a 60 Day Satisfaction Guarantee.

-Average use is 1-3 packets for the ENTIRE month.
+Average use is 1-3 packets per month.

 Use right before cycle and first day or two of cycle.